 CEO + Founder Resilient Ready

-This project will deliver a National Social Capital + Social Infrastructure Measurement Framework—a first-of-its-kind document that defines these concepts in the context of disaster risk and resilience.
+This project will deliver a National Social Capital + Social Infrastructure Measurement Framework – a first-of-its-kind document that describes these concepts in the context of disaster risk and resilience.

-We are filling a critical national gap by defining and measuring the people and place-based connections that matter most—strengthening community resilience before, during, and after disasters through a clearer focus on social capital and social infrastructure.
+We are filling a critical national gap by acknowledging and measuring the people and place-based connections that matter most — strengthening community resilience before, during, and after disasters through a clearer focus on social capital and social infrastructure.

-This project will result in a data tool that combines Professor Daniel Aldrich’s social capital heatmapping (bonding, bridging, and linking ties) with innovative social infrastructure mapping across three South Australian communities: Adelaide CBD, Kangaroo Island, and Whyalla.
+This project will result in a data tool that combines Professor Daniel Aldrich’s social capital research (bonding, bridging, and linking ties) with innovative social infrastructure mapping across three South Australian communities: Adelaide City, Kangaroo Island, and Whyalla.

 If you’re aware of any policies, programs, research, data collections, or measurement tools that should be considered in developing a National Social Capital and Social Infrastructure Measurement Framework to benefit all Australians, we’d love to hear from you.